matteodefelice/C3S_evaluator/README.md

 By default, the functions will calculate the metrics on the entire domain for all the hindcast years.
 However, using `e.get_data()` and `e.set_data()`, it is possible to get the forecast/reanalysis data, subset it (in space and/or time) and then go ahead with the computation.

+## NOTE

+- In some cases the same variable keyword (e.g. `total_precipitation`) leads to different variables in the seasonal forecasts and ERA5 (`tprate` and `tp` respectively for precipitation).
+For the precipitation a conversion is automatically performed.